-Seeing a pine marten in our garden at Baddidarach at 8:30 am one July morning was extremely exciting – it was only the second we had ever seen, and the first one we had ever seen in our garden.
+Seeing a pine marten in our garden at Baddidarach at 8:30 am one July morning in 2016 was extremely exciting – it was only the second we had ever seen, and the first one we had ever seen in our garden.
 The sighting encouraged us to re-try a wildlife camera that we had bought several months earlier, but which we had never managed to get to work properly.
 We set up a wooden stake, spread with jam and peanut butter, a short distance from a tree trunk to which the camera was strapped, and then left the whole set up overnight.
 Sure enough, we recorded nocturnal visitors straightaway – but they turned out to be a pair of badgers!
 They visited several nights in a row, but eventually, we were also visited by a pine marten (Photo 1).
 We shared the photos that our camera had recorded with Andy Summers and David Haines of the Assynt Field Club.

 In Andy’s reply he asked if we would be interested in trying a pine marten hair trap in our garden.
 We learned there was a research project underway by the University of Aberdeen to study the genetic structure and diversity of the Scottish and Irish pine marten population by collecting hair samples and analysing their DNA (DNA was also being obtained from tissue samples from road kill, and scat).
 They particularly wanted samples from the Scottish Highlands as there was a shortage of DNA data for this region.